Here is an overview of all challenges that have been organized within

 ISLES 2017 asks for methods that predict stroke lesion outcome based on acute MRI data.
 A multi-spectral data set of 48 stroke patients and matching expert segmentations are provided.

-Diagnostic classification of clinically significant prostate lesions using quantitatve image analysis methods.
+Offline challenge for the diagnostic classification of clinically significant prostate lesions using quantitatve image analysis methods.
 Continued live in https://prostatex.grand-challenge.org/

 Can you improve the detection of lung cancer?
 Given a CT scan, predict if someone has lung cancer.
 The 2017 Data Science Bowl has $1 million in prizes.

-Predict the Gleason Grade for a prostate MRI exam consisting of axial and sagittal T2-weighted images, Ktrans images (computed from dynamic contrast-enhanced), and apparent diffusion coefficient (ADC) images.
+Offline challenge to predict the Gleason Grade for a prostate MRI exam consisting of axial and sagittal T2-weighted images, Ktrans images (computed from dynamic contrast-enhanced), and apparent diffusion coefficient (ADC) images.
 Continued in https://prostatex.grand-challenge.org/